chef/chef-web-docs/chef_master/source/policyfile.rst

 * Dependencies, as defined by each cookbook's metadata
 * Dependency resolution picks the "best" set of cookbooks that meet dependency and environment criteria

-These conditions are re-evaluated every time the Chef Infra Client runs, which can make it harder to know which cookbooks will be run by the Chef Infra Client or what the effects of updating a role or uploading a new cookbook will be.
+These conditions are re-evaluated every time Chef Infra Client runs, which can make it harder to know which cookbooks will be run by Chef Infra Client or what the effects of updating a role or uploading a new cookbook will be.

 Policyfile simplifies this behavior by computing the cookbook set on the workstation, and then producing a readable document of that solution: a ``Policyfile.lock.json`` file.
-This pre-computed file is uploaded to the Chef Infra Server, and is then used by all of the Chef Infra Client runs that are managed by that particular policy name and policy group.
+This pre-computed file is uploaded to the Chef Infra Server, and is then used in each Chef Infra Client run that is managed by that particular policy name and policy group.

 Less Expensive Computation
 -----------------------------------------------------